Fiserv/firstvision-apac/docs/APIs/Card-Management/Update_Issue-Reissue_Delivery_Option.md

-# Issue Reissue Delivery Option
+# Update Issue Reissue Delivery Option

 This service is used to update the issue and re-issue delivery options on card.